projectsveltos/sveltos/docs/observability/example_deployment_health_notification.md

     - Gianluca Mardente
 ---

 The below `HealthCheck` YAML definition considers all the cluster Deployments.
-It matches any `Deployment`:
+It matches any `Deployment` in the `metrics` namespace:

-1. With the number of available replicas matching the number of requested replicas, it is marked as `Healthy`;
-1. With the number of available replicas different than the number of requested replicas, it is marked as `Progressing`;
-1. With the number of unavailable replicas set and different than zero, it is marked as `Degraded`.
+1. **Healthy**: All requested replicas are available and ready, and there are no unavailable replicas reported.
+1. **Degraded**: Marked if there are unavailable replicas, or if the available/ready counts are less than the desired spec.

 !!! example ""
     ```yaml